scodec/scodec.github.io/guide/Combined+Pages.md

 ## GenCodec

-The `xmap` and related operations allow us to transfrom a `Codec[A]` into a `Codec[B]`.
+The `xmap` and related operations allow us to transform a `Codec[A]` into a `Codec[B]`.
 Nonetheless, we can improve the definitions of the decoder and encoder specific methods (`map`, `contramap`, etc.).
 With the types as presented, we said that calling `map` on a codec forgot the encoding logic and returned a decoder, and that calling `contramap` on a codec forgot the decoding logic and returned an encoder.

 We can remedy this somewhat by introducing a new type that is similar to `Codec` in that it is both an `Encoder` and a `Decoder` -- but dissimilar in that it allows the encoding type to differ from the decoding type.